DS-223/Group-6/docs/database.md

 ## 🐳 Dockerfile Behavior

-The Dockerfile sets up the environment to run your ETL and ORM code.
+The Dockerfile sets up the environment to run ETL and ORM code.
 It does the following:

 1. Installs Python and system dependencies
 2. Installs Python dependencies from `requirements.txt`
-3. Copies your source files
+3. Copies source files
 4. Runs a script to create the database schema:

 ```python